j6villanueva/cse15l-lab-reports/LabReport5.md

     fi

+The if statement does not run as the last exit code above was zero. -ne 0 is not equals to 0.

     # awarding them points for compiling
     TOTAL_SCORE=$((TOTAL_SCORE + 5))

     printf "<<-- Running Java -->>\n"

+Std.out: <<-- Running Java -->>\n; Std.err: None; Return Code: Zero

     java -cp $CP org.junit.runner.JUnitCore $TESTNAME | tee -a output.txt

+Std.out: None; Std.err: None; Return Code: Zero

     # check if their code runs tests
     if [[ $? -eq 0 ]]; then